idrinth-api-bench/issues/CONTRIBUTING.md

 ### Examples

-For examples please keep in mind, that we don't want to overload any api.
-Don't use high load tasks, don't use apis that are not for public use.
+For examples please keep in mind, that we don't want to overload any API.
+Don't use high load tasks, don't use APIs that are not for public use.
 It is expected that examples will be run and they must not damage anyone, including third parties.